25 Scriptures to Pray to Prepare Your Heart for Christmas

 25 Scriptures to Pray To Prepare Your Heart for Christmas

-- Pray that you would not get distracted by the holiday festivities, but celebrate what Christmas is all about.
-“While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
+- Pray that you would not get distracted by the holiday festivities, but that you would focus on and celebrate the wonder of what Christmas is all about: “While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.”
 Luke 2:6-7

 - Pray that you would treasure the reason for the season as Mary did. ”All who heard it were amazed at what the shepherds said to them.
 But Mary treasured these things and pondered them in her heart.”
 Luke 2:18-19

 - Pray that you would experience the peace that Jesus came to bring.
 “And suddenly there appeared with the angel a great multitude of the heavenly host, praising God and saying: “Glory to God in the highest, and on earth peace to all men.”
 Luke 2:13-14